 The Avon River flows through the town and is fringed by soft grassy banks and shady trees.
 Picnicking beside the river is a popular pastime and it is here that you can also observe the activities of the elegant white swans which were brought here by settlers over 150 years ago.
 Or, you can spy on the swans from the heady heights of the pedestrian suspension bridge which passes over the Avon - the longest of its kind in Australia.

 Visitors to York can enjoy lovingly preserved buildings and sites providing charm and character to the town.
-There are no fewer than five magnificent churches and many other fine buildings like the Town Hall which houses the tourist information centre.
-The Old York Hospital, Residency Museum and Old Gaol & Courthouse are all well worth a visit.
+There are a couple of fine churches and many other historic buildings like the Town Hall which houses the tourist information centre.
+The York Residency Museum, Old Gaol & Courthouse and York Motor Museum are all well worth a visit.

-Toodyay is located 80km north of Perth and is nestled in a valley between scenic hills and on the banks of the Avon River.
+Toodyay is located around 85km north east of Perth and is nestled in a valley between scenic hills and on the banks of the Avon River.
 The village presents some perfect examples of 19th century architecture, while at the same time retaining its own unique country charm with verandah-clad pubs and shops.

 In fact, Toodyay oozes colonial history and architecture.
 Connor's Mill is a fine example, and is your only opportunity in WA to witness working historical machinery demonstrating antiquated flour milling processes.
 You can also visit the intriguing Old Gaol built in the 1860s, which now houses a museum dedicated to the varied history of the region.